 The Number of Current Totalitarian Governments

 Currently, the State of Eritrea and North Korea are the only two nations in the world that still have governments classified as totalitarian dictatorships.
 However, Eritrea and North Korea have not always been the only two totalitarian nations in the world.
-In fact, there were eleven totalitarian nations in the past.
+There were eleven totalitarian nations in the past.

 - The Union of the Soviet Socialist Republics